Integrating Water, Land and Ecosystem Management in Caribbean Small Island Developing States - GEF IWEco

 - Learn more about the launch of the GEF IWEco project in Kingston, Jamaica

 - Small Islands, Big Ambitions for Better Land, Water and Biodiversity Management

-The “Integrating Water, Land and Ecosystem Management in Caribbean Small Island Developing States - GEF IWEco”, has been developed as a successor project to the Integrated Watershed and Coastal Areas Management Project (IWCAM), which was funded by the Global Environment Facility.
-This new project has been approved by the GEF Secretariat and is currently in its inception phase.
+The “Integrating Water, Land and Ecosystem Management in Caribbean Small Island Developing States - GEF IWEco”, is a successor project to the Integrated Watershed and Coastal Areas Management Project (IWCAM), which was also funded by the Global Environment Facility.

 The GEF IWEco project has a total budget of USD 88.7 million including cash and in-kind co-financing with a total GEF cash allocation of USD 20,722,572.
-Antigua & Barbuda, Barbados, Cuba, the Dominican Republic, Grenada, Jamaica, Saint Kitts & Nevis, Saint Lucia, Saint Vincent & the Grenadines, and Trinidad and Tobago are the ten Caribbean countries which have committed to participating in this project.
+Antigua & Barbuda, Barbados, Cuba, the Dominican Republic, Grenada, Jamaica, Saint Kitts & Nevis, Saint Lucia, Saint Vincent & the Grenadines, and Trinidad and Tobago are the ten participating Caribbean countries.
 The Bahamas has also received approval for the development of a Medium sized project as the GEF IWEco Project is implemented.

 - Pollution reduction technologies and ecosystem functioning enhancement measures implemented in local demonstrations and investments;

 - Enhanced capacity for issues of climatic variability and change and surface and groundwater management;

 - Agreed commitments to sustainable Integrated Coastal Management (ICM) and Large Marine Ecosystem (LME) cooperation frameworks;